timtaylor3/ELK-Stack/README.md

 New syslog records can be ingested by placing them in a /logstash/syslog/year/.
 The year will be added to the syslog date, since syslog doesn't store the year.
 New httpd logs can be ingested simply by putting them in /logstash/httpd.

-## TODO:
+## TODO, in no certain order:
 * Fix the sample HTTP log so it will parse properly.
-* Create an initial syslog entry that has more fields parsed out, perhaps mimick an ssh log entry.
-* Keep checking to see if logstash can use the maxmind db with ASN data (ASOF 5.4.3, this didn't work.)
 * Add the ability for graphics to be displayed in a markdown
 * Upload and maintain working VM to share
 * Add the ability to:
     + "cat" or "zcat" logs into the stack (I'm not the big fan of this capability since it requires the opening and closing of ports on the firewall.
+    + Create basic dashboards and visualizations
     + insert saved dashboards and visualizations
-    + Create the indexes on install
+    + Create the default indexes on install, will require initial data
-    + Build logstash pipelines based on logs
-* Maybe some documentation
+* Maybe some documentation, would be nice.
 * Create a brand name?
-* Install X-Pack and SSL using a script (I could use some advice/assistance on this piece.)
+* Install X-Pack and SSL using a script (WIP)
-    + X-Pack with no SSL
-    + Add SSL
-    + Automate the creation of a secure ELK Cluster
+ * Automate the creation of a secure ELK Cluster
-    + Automate the installation
 * Refine the install script
+* Maintaince scripts:
+  + Key re-generation - Needs testing
+  + System password reset - Needs testing
+  + Database reset - Not started
+  + Reset Filebeat to re-ingest data - Not started

 * More to come